PrincetonUniversity/ClearMapCluster/README.md

 		celldetection_operations(jobid, testing = True, **params)
 * then using the cluster's headnode (in the new folder's clearmap directory generated from the previous step) submit the batch job: sbatch sub_clearmap_cluster.sh

-#Note: The multibrain analysis at the end has not been parallelized.